Superstition

 What is the strongest superstition you can think of?
 Go on, really think hard and choose what you believe is the most powerful.

-What superstition has touched the soul?
+Has any superstition truly touched the soul?

-The previous section showed that religion and superstition are different, yet the wisdom of following certain superstitions mentioned at the top of this page can also be applied to religion.
+The previous section showed that religion and superstition are different, yet the wisdom of following certain superstitions (mentioned at the top of this page) can also be applied to religion.

 That's not very scientific, is it?